tholden/tholden.github.io/_posts/2014-10-07-welcome-to-my-site.md

 ---

-<p>Thanks for visiting this site.</p>
+Thanks for visiting this site.

-<p>The site is currently under development, so may be in a state of flux for the next few weeks.</p>
+The site is currently under development, so may be in a state of flux for the next few weeks.

-<p>I am unsure as yet how often I will be posting in this blog, but I will try to at least share interesting econ links here as I stumble across them.</p>
+I am unsure as yet how often I will be posting in this blog, but I will try to at least share interesting econ links here as I stumble across them.